aimclub/evoguess-ai/README_en.md

 ### Dependences

 Requirement packages:

 1. [numpy](https://numpy.org/) (>=1.21.6)
    > pip install numpy

 2. [python-sat](https://pysathq.github.io/) (~=1.8.dev4) – PySAT is a toolkit
    that provides convenient functionality for using SAT oracles.
    > pip install python-sat

 Optional packages:

 1. [tqdm](https://tqdm.github.io/) – package for logging the process.
    > pip install tqdm

 ## ρ-Backdoors mode

 EvoGuessAI supports the use of ρ-backdoors to solve SAT in relation to СNF and MaxSAT in relation to WCNF.

 ρ-Backdoor, in short, is a backdoor that allows you to decompose the original CNF into two subsets of subtasks.
 The first will consist of subtasks that the SAT oracle solves for a certain limitation by some measure (most often, time or number of conflicts), the second of all other subtasks.
 The proportion of the first subset is (ρ), the second is (1-ρ).

 In practice (and in EvoGuessAI), such backdoors are sought to maximize ρ.
 Accordingly, each backdoor will generate a small number of complex subtasks (also called _hard tasks_).
 However, we can use the hard tasks received from different backdoors together.

 EvoGuessAI is able to build backdoors while maximizing the ρ value.
 Then the iterative process of filtering out hard tasks is started.
 At each iteration, the Cartesian product of hard tasks from different ρ-backdoors is built and then it is filtered to find new hard tasks.
 At some point, all the hard tasks begin to be solved for some limit (in time or conflicts).
-If the ρ-backdoors for building Cartesian products end earlier, then the limit is disabled and all remaining tasks are completed as usual.
+If the ρ-backdoors for building Cartesian products end earlier, then the limit is disabled and all remaining hard tasks are solved as usual.

 ### Usage